 Individual price caps for specified services provide certainty to customers about the prices that they will face.
-Coliban Water proposes to establish such clarity and certainty for its services.
+Coliban Water proposes to establish such clarity and certainty for its services by setting out specific caps on the increase in price for each sub-service by year.
 However, placing these individual price caps within an overall basket of tariffs provides additional flexibility to adjust the specific limits within reason to reflect changes in underlying and shared common costs over the term of the Water Plan.